apache/hertzbeat/home/docs/advanced/extend-http-default.md

 ]
 ```

-**The corresponding monitoring configuration definition file YML can be configured as follows**
+**The corresponding monitoring template yml can be configured as follows**

 ```yaml
 # The monitoring type category：service-application service monitoring db-database monitoring custom-custom monitoring os-operating system monitoring